stackpulse/playbooks/stackpulse/create-incident-war-room-pagerduty/README.md

 2. Configure a new [Slack integration](https://docs.stackpulse.io/getting_started/#step-3-configure-a-new-slack-integration)
 3. Set up your Zoom and PagerDuty API keys as [Custom Secrets](https://docs.stackpulse.io/integrations/#custom-integrations-secrets)
 4. Import [this playbook](https://app.stackpulse.io/playbooks) into your account
-4. This playbook has a default trigger attached to it.
-It will be triggered when a StackPulse incident is created.
+5. This playbook has a default trigger attached to it.
+It will be triggered when a StackPulse incident is created

 > :memo: Note: If your account is missing one of the required integrations, or has multiple instances of an integration, go to the `TRIGGER` tab to select the required ones.